DeniseBischof/workshop_three/17_threejs_workshop/script_07.md

 animate();
 ```

-Let's have a look at our scene:
+Let's have a look at our scene.
+When you start the live-server you still have to click on workshop to open our index file.

 <img src="./img/scene_1.png" width="600px">